AudioKit/AudioKit/docs/AKSampler.md

 ## Sample descriptors
 When using `loadRawSampleData()`, `loadAKAudioFile()`, and `loadCompressedSampleFile()` to load individual samples, you will need to create instances of one of three Swift structure types as follows.

-The structures are defined as C structs in *AKSampler_Typedefs.h* (which lives in the *AudioKit/Core/AudioKitCore/Sampler* folder in the main AudioKit repo).
+The structures are defined as C structs in *Sampler_Typedefs.h* (which lives in the *AudioKit/Core/AudioKitCore/Sampler* folder in the main AudioKit repo).
 This file is simple enough to reproduce here:

 	typedef struct
 	{